Lramseyer/vaporview/README.md

 In no particular order of priority, here's a list of features that are on my radar.
 If you have any preferences as to which should be priorized, or a suggestion that is not on this list, leave a comment on the [github discussions](https://github.com/Lramseyer/VaporView/discussions)!

-- Datatypes
-  - Float 8 - 64, signed integers
 - Add support for custom Enums and named values.
 Including callback functions for those daring enough!
 - Improve renderer to better render non-2 state
 - Add support to highlight all transitions of a signal
-- Add support for custom colors - waiting for the VScode API to allow access to semantic token colors - [Github issue](https://github.com/microsoft/vscode/issues/32813)
 - Add support for remote sessions to save on memory
 - Link netlist to RTL tokens so that signals can be connected back to RTL locations - rtlbrowse stems file support (this may require interoperability with another extension)
 - Allow users to link .objdump files to a program counter value for a more integrated debug experience